 The annual nomad festival is held in Bumthang in central of Bhutan.
-Bumthang is about eight hour drive from the capital city of Bhutan.
+Bumthang is about an eight-hour drive from the capital city of Bhutan.
 This gathering brings the nomads of the northeastern Himalayan frontiers in an unforgettable celebration of their unique cultures and traditions.
 The festival is an ideal platform to witness and experience the unique tradition and way of life of different highlander communities in the country.

 Bhutan international marathon - March 5, Gasa

-The Bhutan international marathon is an annual event organized by the Bhutan Olympic committee.
+The Bhutan international marathon is an annual event organized by the Bhutan Olympic Committee.
 The marathon begins in Gasa and winds up at Punakha Dzong.
-Athletes run a total of 26.2miles or 42 kilometers through stunning landscape, spanning rich rural countryside arcane settlements and lush vegetation.
+Athletes run a total of 26.2miles or 42 kilometers through the stunning landscape, spanning rich rural countryside arcane settlements and lush vegetation.
 Of late, the event has started attracting athletes from all over the world.

 Sakteng Festival - June 12-16, Sakteng Lhakhang - Trashigang

 The Sakteng Tshechu is held for three days each year at the Sakten Lhakhang situated just next to the village.
-The festival is lively, colorful and jovial event as the Brokpas are all dressed in their traditional finery and enjoying the celebration with rounds of Ara (local win).
+The festival is a lively, colorful, and jovial event as the Brokpas are all dressed in their traditional finery and enjoying the celebration with rounds of Ara (local win).
 The rare Yak dance and Ache Lhamo dance are performed during this festival.
-These dances are unique to Brokpas culture and are quite distinctive from the usual mask dances in other part of the country.
+These dances are unique to Brokpas culture and are quite distinctive from the usual mask dances in another part of the country.

 Royal Bhutan Flower Exhibition - June 4: Paro

-"Where we live must be clean, safe, organized, and beautiful, for national integrity, national pride and for our bright future.
-This too is nation building."
+"Where we live must be clean, safe, organized, and beautiful, for national integrity, national pride, and for our bright future.
+This too is nation-building."

 Last year's event was dedicated to her majesty the Gyaltsuen, and inaugurated on June 4, coinciding with her majesty's birthday.
 A collection of delightful photographs from the exhibition should help our readers experience some of the beauty and magic of the event!
 The Royal Bhutan Flower Exhibition maintains a page on Facebook that has regular updates and information on the event complemented with lots of pictures.

-Mask dance is the major activity during festival in Bhutan.
+Mask dance is the major activity during the festival in Bhutan.
 The dances re-enact significant spiritual events from the past and are mostly performed by monks in brilliant costumes.
 They take the roles of wrathful and compassionate deities, heroes, demons, and animals and are accompanied by blaring horns, booming drums, and clashing cymbals as they whirl and leap around the temple courtyard.